coder/docs/setup/updating.md

 ## Fixing a failed upgrade

 While upgrading, the process may fail.
-You'll see an error message similar to the following samples indicating that a field is immutable or that helm doesn't control a resource:
+You'll see an error message similar to the following samples indicating that a field is immutable or that Helm doesn't control a resource:

 ```text